 As a result, data analysis has become a crucial part of business.
 The majority of companies continuously collect digital information, but not all of them capitalize on it properly.
 As you can imagine, this is where data analytics can help.

-However, the insights you obtain depend on the types of data analysis that you carry out.
+However, the insights you obtain depend on the data analysis techniques that you apply.
 Some approaches will help you understand an occurrence, while others can even forecast what has yet to happen.
 So, how do you know which data analytics methodology to pursue?

-What is the Role of Data Analytics in Business?
+What is the Role of Data Analysis in Business?

 Data analysis is the process of cleaning, transforming, and processing the raw data that a business collects and deals with to extract relevant insights for better decision-making.
 The findings of data analysis are typically presented as interactive charts, tables, or graphs within intelligent dashboards.